Zach's writing ranges from matters of gardening, cooking, aquariums, and fish to more niche topics like coin collecting.

 Entertaining the idea of planting a super hot pepper this season, but don't know where to start?
 Are you searching for a variety that provides searing heat and a flavor profile to match?
 If these questions sound all too familiar, then you're in luck, because the Fatalii pepper has you covered!
 Possessing a strong, but highly desirable citrus flavor, this member of the Capsicum genus can reach heat levels in excess of 300,000 Scoville units.
 The Fatalii's combination of intense flavor and heat is sure to please even the most captious of connoisseurs!
 As if this alone wasn't enough to sell you on this pepper, you'll also be delighted to hear that they're highly productive plants and are relatively easy to cultivate!
 Come see what the Fatalii chili is all about.

 These chilies may look like those miniature sweet peppers commonly found in supermarkets, but don't be tricked!
-As it turns out, these yellow skinned peppers, are ranked among the hottest in the world!
+As it turns out, these yellow-skinned peppers are ranked among the hottest in the world!
 This heirloom pepper variety grows between 2-4 feet tall and produces an ample amount of extraordinarily hot fruits.
 The peppers reach a size of about two inches long and turn from an unripe green to a brilliant yellow when ripened.
-They are characterized by rather thin skin and an intense citrus flavor.
+They are characterized by a rather thin skin and an intense citrus flavor.
 In the culinary world, they are perfect for exhilarating chicken and fish dishes.

 - Origin - Central to Southern Africa